-- FOR the election of each of the nine directors nominated by our board of directors and named in this proxy statement as directors to serve for a one-year term (Proposal No. 1); - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2017 (Proposal No. 2); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.
+- FOR the election of each of the eight directors nominated by our board of directors and named in this proxy statement as directors to serve for a one-year term (Proposal No. 1); - FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2018 (Proposal No. 2); - FOR the approval, on an advisory basis, of the fiscal 2017 compensation of our named executive officers as disclosed in this proxy statement (Proposal No. 3); - FOR "1 YEAR" as the frequency of future advisory votes on the compensation of our named executive officers on a non-binding, advisory basis (Proposal No. 4); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.

 Beneficial Owners: Shares Registered in the Name of a Broker, Bank or Other Nominee.
 If you are a beneficial owner and you do not provide your broker, bank or other nominee that holds your shares with voting instructions, then your broker, bank or other nominee will determine if it has discretion to vote on each matter.
 Brokers do not have discretion to vote on non-routine matters.
-Proposal No. 1 (election of directors) is a non-routine matter while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
-As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
-For additional information regarding broker non-votes, see "What are the effects of abstentions and broker non-votes?" below.
+Proposal No. 1 (election of directors), Proposal No.3 (advisory vote on compensation paid to our named executive officers) and Proposal No. 4 (advisory vote on the frequency of future advisory votes on compensation paid to our named executive officers) are non-routine matters while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
+As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1 (election of directors), Proposal No. 3 (advisory vote on compensation paid to our named executive officers) or Proposal No. 4 (advisory vote on the frequency of future advisory votes on compensation paid to our named executive officers), which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2 (ratification of appointment of independent registered public accounting firm).
+For additional information regarding broker non-votes, see "What are the effects of abstentions and broker non-votes? " below.